Fea-Sin/cr-tax/README.md

   ```

 ## License

-cr-comp is released under the MIT license.
+cr-tax is released under the MIT license.